Skip to main content

 “We are a student-centered college.
 Your growth and well-being during your time here will always be our priority.
 You are not just part of this place—you define it.”

-Over the next few days, the new students will learn more about the College’s signature Connections program, meet with their advisers, register for classes and begin to form friendships that, for many, will last the rest of their lives.
-The extended Welcome Weekend will culminate Monday, Aug.
+Over the next few days, the new students learned more about the College’s signature Connections program, met with their advisers, registered for classes and began to form friendships that, for many, will last the rest of their lives.
+The extended Welcome Weekend culminated Monday, Aug.
 25, with the 111th Convocation, a celebration of the opening of the academic year.
-Tanya Schneider, the Hans and Ella McCollum ’21 Vahlteich Associate Professor of Chemistry at Conn and winner of the 2025 Nancy Batson Bisbet Rash Faculty Award for Excellence in Research, will deliver the keynote address, “Finding Four-Leaf Clovers.”
+Tanya Schneider, the Hans and Ella McCollum ’21 Vahlteich Associate Professor of Chemistry at Conn and winner of the 2025 Nancy Batson Bisbet Rash Faculty Award for Excellence in Research, delivered the keynote address, “Finding Four-Leaf Clovers.”

 For more coverage of Arrival Day and Welcome Weekend, follow @ConnCollege on Instagram and @ConnecticutCollege on Facebook.